Cyprus Pension Programs. Expected changes in the legislation

 Cyprus pension programs

-Youth and health are not eternal and time passes quickly.
-So, each of us must do everything possible to secure a decent future for himself from the moment when he can no longer fully work and provide for his needs and the needs of his loved ones due to age or health.
+Youth and health are not eternal.
+Each of us must do everything possible to secure a decent future for himself and his loved ones.

 Existing government pension programs, as good as they are, cannot provide their beneficiaries with pensions that will allow them to live according to their real needs.
-In particular, according to Eurostat, both Russia and Cyprus have one of the lowest pension levels in Europe.
+In particular, according to Eurostat, Cyprus have one of the lowest pension levels in Europe.

 Therefore, a combination of public and private pension insurance schemes can become an undeniable solution for each of us.